 Frequently Asked Questions (FAQs)

-Creation of holding company limits liability, provide tax benefits, facility of pooling resources, better credit ratings and centralized control.
+Creation of holding company limits liability, provides tax benefits, facility of pooling resources, better credit ratings, and centralized control.

 Following are the disadvantages of holding companies:

 a.
 It adds Complexity.

 b.
 Clash of Interest among shareholders of a subsidiary and holding company.

 A Holding Company controls other companies or subsidiaries that offer products or services.
 It exists only to own assets, patents, trademarks, and more, of the subsidiaries.